chris-armstrong/dynaglue/README.md

 Most DynamoDB applications will attempt to avoid this by using separate tables for each type of data, using secondary indexes liberally and by naming their keys intuitively based on the data being modelled.
-This is actually fine: it makes working with the API less painful but it makes it harder to optimise for cost and performance in some cases.
+This is actually fine: it makes working with the API less painful but it makes it harder to optimise for cost and performance.

-This library is an attempt at a compromise - it presents a Mongo-like API for looking up data, but relies on you to identify and declare your access patterns up front.
+This library is an attempt at a compromise - it presents a Mongo-like API for looking up data, but still relies on you to identify and declare your access patterns up front.

 You can query your data as if your storage engine knows how to work out what index to use, but it will fail hard if it can't find that index, which is